Wes Streeting: Early life and education

-Wesley Paul William Streeting was born on 21 January 1983 in Stepney, London.
-His parents were teenagers when he was born.
+Wesley Paul William Streeting was born on 21 January 1983 in Stepney, London, England, to Mark and Corrina, aged 17 and 18 respectively.
 He has five brothers, a sister and a stepsister.

-His maternal grandfather was an armed robber who spent time in prison, and his grandmother became embroiled in his crimes and was incarcerated at HM Prison Holloway, where she met Christine Keeler (a key figure in the Profumo affair).
+His two grandfathers, both named Bill, were key figures in his youth.
+His maternal grandfather, Bill Crowley, was a frequently imprisoned criminal who had served time with the Kray twins.
+He often engaged his grandson in lively discussions about religion and politics.
+Streeting's maternal grandmother became embroiled in Crowley's crimes and was incarcerated at HM Prison Holloway, where she shared a cell with Christine Keeler (a key figure in the Profumo affair).
 According to Streeting, they "stayed in touch, they became friends".
 His grandmother was released from prison to give birth to his mother at Whittington Hospital in London.

-Streeting's two grandfathers, both named Bill, were key figures in his youth.
-His maternal grandfather, Bill Crowley, was a frequently imprisoned criminal who was acquainted with the Kray twins.
-He often engaged his grandson in lively discussions about religion and politics.
 Streeting's paternal grandfather served in the Second World War in the Royal Navy and later in the merchant navy before becoming a civil engineer.
-He recalled: "He was the grandad I was closest to.
+Streeting recalled: "He was the grandad I was closest to.
 He was a traditional working-class Tory."

-Streeting grew up living in a council flat.
+He grew up living in a council flat.
 He recalls Conservative Party politicians, particularly Ann Widdecombe, in the 1990s "denigrating single-parent families like mine, which I took quite personally".
 He was educated at Westminster City School, a comprehensive state school in Victoria, London.
-He went on to study history at Selwyn College, Cambridge, graduating in 2004.
+He went on to study history at the University of Cambridge as an undergraduate student of Selwyn College, Cambridge, where he served as JCR President, graduating in 2004.
 Streeting briefly left the Labour Party because he opposed its decision to enter the Iraq War.

 Streeting came out as gay in his second year of university.
 He was elected President of Cambridge Students' Union for the 2004–05 academic year, a sabbatical officer role.
 As president he campaigned against the proposed closure of Cambridge University's architecture department.
-During his term as NUS president he opposed academic strikes, "Given the effects of the current economic climate on the graduate jobs market, students need industrial action by university staff like a hole in the head".
+After graduating, Streeting worked part time for the Labour Party-related think tank Progress for a year.